 Number of conference presentations

+outcomes

 This plan has two anticipated outcomes: (1) understand how the ecosystem has changed in the urban watersheds to natural and human disturbance; and (2) improve the freshwater and saltwater habitats of our urban waterways.
-Methods for measuring the outcomes of the individual projects completed under this Research Plan will need to be carefully considered.
-Ideally, the outcomes of the projects completed under this Research Plan will align with the indicators and metrics NBEP developed for its Status and Trends (State of Narragansett Bay and Its Watershed), and we can use those to measure the outcomes of projects.
-NBEP will work with partners to use these existing indicators and metrics, or if needed, create new indicators and metrics to measure the outcomes of the individual projects and the Research Plan as a whole.
+Methods for measuring the outcomes of the individual projects completed under this Research Plan must be carefully considered.
+Ideally, the outcomes of the projects completed under this Research Plan will align with the indicators and metrics NBEP developed for its Status and Trends Report, such that those metrics can track project outcomes and Research Plan implementation.
+If necessary, NBEP will work with partners to create new indicators and metrics to measure the outcomes of the individual projects and the Research Plan as a whole.

-Relationship to Comprehensive Conservation Management Plan and Status and Trends Report

-The Research Plan was completed as a task in Vision 2034, NBEP’s most recent comprehensive conservation management plan (CCMP) and will address some of the tasks and actions listed in Vision 2034.
-Additionally, Vision 2034 calls for environmental goals to track progress towards water quality and habitat improvement.
-This Research Plan addresses this need by synthesizing and collecting the data necessary to create goals, and the monitoring necessary to track progress towards those goals.

-The Research Plan stemmed from an effort to identify gaps discovered while completing the 2017 State of Narragansett Bay and Its Watershed.
-Many of the questions remained unanswered and are still relevant to the work NBEP and its partners do.
-Those questions and topics were used to generate discussion for this Research Plan and do appear in it.

-Going forward, we will use the Research Plan and the CCMP to identify the key indicators that need frequent reporting, and indicators that can be reported on infrequently.
-These three documents combined will tell the “story” of the region, through the lens of what we need to do (CCMP), what research or science is needed to complete the actions of the CCMP (the Research Plan), and finally, how do we track progress towards goals, and add convey the story of the region (Status and Trends reports).

 About NBEP

 The Narragansett Bay Estuary Program (NBEP) is one of 28 place-based National Estuary Programs, first established in 1987 by an amendment to the federal Clean Water Act, overseen by the U.S. Environmental Protection Agency.
 The estuary program uses a voluntary, community-driven approach to enhance water quality, wildlife, and quality of life across our study area, which includes the Narragansett Bay, Little Narragansett Bay, Coastal Ponds, and their watersheds in Rhode Island, Massachusetts, and Connecticut.
 The Narragansett Bay Estuary Program is hosted by the Community Partnerships Center at Roger Williams University.